cotarr/irc-hybrid-client/README.md

 - This is a chat application, not a channel protection bot, and does not include kick/ban enforcement.
 - Limited to one web login for one IRC user to one web server (i.e. Personal web hosted IRC client)
 - Limited to one IRC network connection at a time (for now...)
-- IRC Configuration JSON files located in back end server are not remotely configurable.
+- IRC Configuration JSON files located in backend server are not remotely configurable.

 # Installation